How is an infection diagnosed?

 You may also be tested if your doctor suspects that you are a MRSA

 carrier.
-A MRSA carrier is a person who has the bacteria on his or her skin but
+A MRSA carrier is a person who has the bacteria living on the skin and in the nose but

 who is not sick.
-This is done by taking a swab from the inside of the
+The test is done by taking a swab from the inside of the

 How is an infection treated?